google/osdfir-infrastructure/docs/getting-started.md

 Despite the fact you can run application containers using the Kubernetes command line (*kubectl*), the easiest way to run workloads in Kubernetes is using the ready-made Helm charts.
 Helm charts simply indicate to Kubernetes how to perform the application deployment and how to manage the container clusters.

-OSDFIR Infrastructure offers a number of stable, production-ready Helm charts to deploy popular Digital Forensics & Incident Response (DFIR) with ease and confidence.
+OSDFIR Infrastructure offers a number of stable, production-ready Helm charts to deploy popular Digital Forensics & Incident Response (DFIR) tools with ease and confidence.

 ### Overview

 [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) is the official way to run Kubernetes locally.
 It is a tool that runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your computer.
 It is an easy way to try out Kubernetes and is also useful for testing and development scenarios.

 In this tutorial, you will learn how to install the needed requirements to run OSDFIR Infrastructure on Kubernetes using Minikube.
+If you would like to provision a GKE cluster in GCP instead, please see the [init-gke.sh](../tools/init-gke.sh) helper script.

 Here are the steps you'll follow in this tutorial: